Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Decentralized and partially observed macro goals

-\textbf{Related discussion in our experiments.} We confirmed the decentralized and partially observed macro-goals did not improve the prediction performances.
-There would be mainly two reasons.
+We confirmed the decentralized and partially observed macro goals did not improve the prediction performances.
+There are mainly two reasons for this.
 One is obviously the decentralized (i.e., not shared) setting, but it is a necessary assumption for our modeling.
-Second would be the improvement of the VRNN baseline by adding dropout and batch normalization layers to avoid overfitting (note that all models added them for fair comparisons).
-Specifically in the soccer experiment, the resolution of the grid might be larger than that of prediction (but the smaller grid might be difficult to learning the macro-goal).
+The second is the improvement of the VRNN baseline by our adding dropout and batch normalization layers to avoid overfitting (note that they were added in all models for fair comparisons).
+Specifically in the soccer experiment, the resolution of the grid might make it larger than that of the prediction (but the smaller grid might be difficult to learn the macro goal).